Morriz/k8sdemo-infra/README.md

 This step assumes the needed vars to be exported beforehand:

     bin/create_api-secrets.yaml.sh
-    kubectl create -f k8s/$APP_ENV/api-secrets.yaml
+    k create -f k8s/$APP_ENV/api-secrets.yaml

 Then boot the app suite itself:

-    kubectl create -f k8s/app/$APP_ENV
+    k create -f k8s/app/$APP_ENV

 Notice that kubelet will automatically create AWS loadbalancers for kubernetes services of type `LoadBalancer`.
 IMPORTANT: These loadbalancers will not be removed when the nodes are destroyed, so the services either need to be brought down first, of you have to remove the loadbalancers from the AWS console.

 ## 4. Monitoring & management

-These apps are only reachable through a proxy to the cluster, so start one on port 8010 with:
+These apps are only reachable through a proxy to the cluster, so start one on port 8010 with

-    kubectl-aws proxy 8010 &
+    kp

-(or just `kp` to start one on the default port 8001), and `kk` to kill any running proxy.
+(or `k proxy 8010 &` to start one on port 8010), and `kk` to kill any running proxy.

 IMPORTANT: be aware that the running proxy will either target ACC or PROD, but you will not see that from just looking at the url.
-To see what cluster is being targeted, type `kcg`.
+Again, to see what cluster is being targeted, type `kcg`.

 ### 4.1 Dashboard